rafaelpascoal/sso_project/README.md

    - Select the repository and branch
    - Click "Deploy"

-3. Configure Environment Variables in Vercel:
+3. Configure Environment Variables in Vercel (Required):
    - Go to your project settings in Vercel
    - Navigate to "Environment Variables"
-   - Add the following variables:
+   - Add the following variables with your actual values:
      ```
      AUTH0_CLIENT_ID=your_auth0_client_id
      AUTH0_CLIENT_SECRET=your_auth0_client_secret